Tyan Parker Dominguez

 Biography

 Tyan Parker Dominguez, PhD, MPH, MSW is the curriculum coordinator for degree programs and a teaching professor at the USC Suzanne Dworak-Peck School of Social Work.
 Her research focuses on racial disparities in adverse birth outcomes and infant mortality, with an emphasis on racism as a social determinant of health.
-Professor Parker Dominguez has served on the U.S. Secretary of Health’s Advisory Committee on Infant Mortality and partnered with organizations, such as the March of Dimes, on initiatives related to health equity and birth outcome disparities.
+Parker Dominguez has served on the U.S. Secretary of Health’s Advisory Committee on Infant Mortality and partnered with organizations, such as March of Dimes, on initiatives related to health equity and birth outcome disparities.
 She is also an expert advisor to the Center for Health Equity at the University of California, San Francisco.

-Professor Parker Dominguez is a USC Center for Excellence in Teaching Faculty Fellow.
-She has been honored with the Hutto Patterson Foundation Distinguished Faculty Award for Outstanding Teaching and Service, the APHA-MCH Section’s Young Professional of the Year Award, the and Service, and is a co-recipient of the Council on Social Work Education’s Community Impact Award.
+Parker Dominguez is a USC Center for Excellence in Teaching Faculty Fellow.
+She has been honored with the Hutto Patterson Foundation Distinguished Faculty Award for Outstanding Teaching and Service, the APHA-MCH Section’s Young Professional of the Year Award, the California Black Women's Health Project's Women Who Dared Award, and is a co-recipient of the Council on Social Work Education’s Community Impact Award.

 Media